-These MINI PUMPKIN MUFFINS are topped with cinnamon and sugar for a sweet Fall treat for breakfast or an afternoon snack.
+These Mini Pumpkin Muffins are topped with cinnamon and sugar for a sweet Fall treat for breakfast or an afternoon snack.
 These tender muffins are loaded with pumpkin spice and the crackly cinnamon sugar topping is so good!
+So much more economical and tastier than buying the box of pumpkin mini muffins at the store!

 Nothing screams fall like waking up to a hot cup of coffee and a pile of mini pumpkin muffins.